espressif/esp-rainmaker-ios/README.md

 - Run `pod install` from  ESPRainMaker folder in the terminal.

-- Install Swiftformat command-line tool from terminal using `brew install swiftformat`.

 - After pod installation open ESPRainMaker.xcworkspace project.

 - Build and run the project.